3 Surprising Ways to GROW Your Church

 3. We will grow smaller by making sacrifices.

-We are only small enough to grow bigger if we sacrifice personal preferences.
-As we humble ourselves and live selflessly, God will lift us according to His will.
+As we humble ourselves and serve selflessly, God will lift us according to His will.

 Here’s what I’m telling my congregation.